 Parking restrictions are enforced at all times including Bank Holidays.

 For further information, please see the Highway Code.

 How are the parking restrictions enforced?

-We manage the enforcement of parking restrictions on behalf of Surrey County Council.
-We employ Civil Enforcement Officers (CEOs) who patrol the off-street car parks as well as the roads and areas where restrictions apply and will issue Penalty Charge Notices (PCNs) as necessary.
+We employ Civil Enforcement Officers (CEOs) who patrol our off-street car parks and will issue Penalty Charge Notices (PCNs) as necessary.

 How to pay my Penalty Charge Notice

 - Make an online payment using your our form linked at the top of this page